 - 1.1 The gender pay gap is calculated as the difference between average hourly earnings (excluding overtime) of men and women as a proportion of average hourly earnings (excluding overtime) of men's earnings.
 For example, a 4.0% gender pay gap denotes that women earn 4.0% less per hour, on average, than men.
-Conversely, a negative 4.0% gender pay gap denotes that women earn 4.0% more, on average, then men. - 1.2 Nationally, the gender pay gap fell in 2018 for the whole economy to 17.9%, down from 18.4% in 2017 (according to the 2018 Office for National Statistics (ONS) Annual Survey of Hours and Earnings figures).
-For full-time employees only it is 8.6%.
-The higher gap among all employees is driven by more women working in part-time jobs, which are lower paid (the average hourly rate is £9.36 compared with £14.31, excluding overtime, for full-time jobs). - 1.3 An employer must comply with the gender pay gap regulations for any year where they have a 'headcount' of 250 or more employees on the 'snapshot date'.
+It is a measure across all jobs in the UK, not of the difference in pay between men and women for doing the same job. - 1.2 An employer must comply with the gender pay gap regulations for any year where they have a 'headcount' of 250 or more employees on the 'snapshot date'.
 For local authorities the snapshot date is 31 March each year.
-There are six calculations to carry out, and the results must be published on the employer's website and the Government Equalities Office website within 12 months. - 1.4 The Council's Gender Pay Gap report is attached at Appendix 1.
-It is based on data at the snapshot date of 31 March 2018. - 1.5 The Council is in a good position.
-The vast majority of organisations have a much larger gender pay gap, with a mean for the whole economy of 17.9% for 2018.
-The Council's gender pay gap compares very favourably, with a mean of 2.99% and a median of 4.99%.
-This reflects the Council's aspiration to be a fair and inclusive employer, making best use of its talent regardless of gender.
+There are six calculations to carry out, and the results must be published on the employer's website and the Government Equalities Office website within 12 months. - 1.3 The Council's Gender Pay Gap report is attached at Appendix 1.
+It is based on data at the snapshot date of 31 March 2019.
+The mean gender pay gap for 2019 is 4.99% and the median is 5.05%. - 1.4 Nationally, the gender pay gap has been declining slowly in recent years.
+Among full-time employees only it now stands at 8.9%, little changed from 2018 when it was 8.6%.
+Among all employees the gap fell from 17.8% in 2018 to 17.3% in 2019.
+The gender pay gap is higher for all employees because women fill more part-time jobs, which have lower hourly median pay than full-time jobs, and are more likely to be in lower-paid occupations.